borntofrappe/borntofrappe/README.md

 The config object includes two additional fields so that the kit is able to:

-1. consider markdown documents (Svelte-in-markdown documents discussed at a later stage)
+1. consider markdown documents

    ```js
    const config = {
    	extensions: ['.svelte', '.md']
    };
    ```

+Svelte-in-markdown syntax, touted by mdsvex as `.svg` will be discussed at a later stage and in the context of the blog.

 2. preprocess the documents with mdsvex